AndreSchakkal/ada-actor-website/README.md

 {% include well_recognized_actors_plot.html %}

 Indeed as we can imagine, we see that among these 10% of actors, their majority is present in modern-days.
 Once again, we see this final decrease we saw before, likely due to the fact that in the most recent years (until 2012), the data is not very much up to date.
 Moreover, we can also see this sudden increase in number of actors post-1970, which is likely to be due to the reasons we explained before.

+## Actor Recognition Longevity

+Now that we analyzed

 # Remarks